dantman/gareth/README.md

 Under Gareth's model.
 Gareth takes the role of managing the primary repository.
 You push any changes you want into your own public repository — hosted anywhere you want.
 Commits are then pulled into a review area where other contributors and maintainers can review your code and test it out.
 When a maintainer has decided to accept your commit Gareth does the work of merging it into the primary repository.

+## Installation and development
+Gareth requires some fairly heavy dependencies to function correctly.
+If you are not installing this in production the best way to run Gareth is to use [Gareth Vagrant][] which will use Vagrant to setup a Virtual Machine and install Gareth and all of it's dependencies into that VM separate from the rest of your system.

 ## Requirements
 Gareth is written in [Python][] using the [Django][] framework and requires python, some other python libraries, a SQL database, and a STOMP server to function.